mdickers47/ourabridge/README.md

 back in a JSON object. (???)
 Then the original PUT request, which has been hanging until now (????) is supposed to return HTTP 201 (?????).

 This is as fragile as it sounds.
-One problem is that the thing that calls back fails unless your server presents the entire certificate chain (i.e. `fullchain.pem` from LetsEncrypt), NOT the certificate itself.
-Your only clue is that you will get a response to the PUT that says "SSLError."
+One problem is that the callback fails unless your server presents the entire certificate chain (i.e. `fullchain.pem` from LetsEncrypt), NOT the certificate itself.
+Your only clue is a PUT response of HTTP 500 with a body of "SSLError."
 Oura's support people did not know how to solve this; a friend eventually guessed the problem.

-The next problem is that the callback sequence times out inside Oura a lot.
-It can be up to a few minutes before you receive the callback.
-But they have a Cloudflare WAF/?????? in front of it, which will time out and kill your PUT request after 60 seconds.
-So it often happens that you run your PUT, wait 60 seconds, get a Cloudflare 504 boilerplate error, which your JSON parser can't parse by the way, and then you'll see the callback run uselessly a few minutes later.
-I don't think there is any solution other than just try some more times and eventually get lucky.
+The next problem is that the callback often times out inside Oura.
+It can take several minutes before you receive the callback.
+But they have a Cloudflare WAF/?????? in front of your PUT request, which will time out and kill it after 60 seconds.
+So it often happens that you send a PUT, wait 60 seconds, get a Cloudflare 504 boilerplate error, which your JSON parser can't parse by the way, and then you'll see the callback run uselessly a few minutes later.
+I don't think there is any solution other than just try again and eventually get lucky.

 If you get this far, you will figure out that the "subscription" is associated with your callback URL, a data type